Temasys/temasys.github.io/README.markdown

-Temasys Developers on github
+Temasys Developers on GitHub
 ===

 Info center for developers wanting to use Skyway and other Temasys Open Source web projects.
-Thanks to Luke Maciak for getting us started with his [Sample App][https://github.com/maciakl/Sample-Jekyll-Site]
+Thanks to Luke Maciak for getting us started with his [Jekyll Sample App][lm].

 Requirements to modify this site: